On Suprema of Autoconvolutions with an Application to Sidon sets: Introduction

-where the upper bound disproves the conjecture $c = \pi/2$ due to Schinzel \& Schmidt \cite{sch}.
-The upper bound comes from an explicit example; the lower bound is established using Fourier methods and uses earlier arguments of Martin \& O'Bryant \cite{martin3} and Yu \cite{yu}.
-While it is possible to try to improve the upper bounds for $c$ by constructing further explicit examples (as was done in \cite{mat}), this approach seems to be exhausted: indeed, Matolcsi \& Vinuesa write that $c \sim 1.5$ seems reasonable "unless there exists some hidden 'magical' number theoretical construction yielding a much smaller value (the possibility of which is by no means excluded)".
-Matolcsi \& Vinuesa claim the theoretical limit of their approach for the lower bound to be at 1.276.
-Clearly, new ideas on how to obtain lower bounds are needed.
+with both bounds coming from Matolcsi \& Vinuesa \cite{mat}.
+The upper bound 1.50992 is conjectured to be almost thight and disproves the conjecture $c = \pi/2$ due to Schinzel \& Schmidt \cite{sch}.
+The upper bound comes from an explicit example; the lower bound is established using Fourier methods and earlier arguments of Martin \& O'Bryant \cite{martin3} and Yu \cite{yu}.
+Matolcsi \& Vinuesa also claim the theoretical limit of their approach for the lower bound to be at 1.276.